 The three-year grants will begin in January 2021 and were then renewed through June 2026.
-The grants include four mentoring programs, three after-school programs and one hunger relief program.
+The grants include four mentoring programs, two after-school programs and one hunger relief program.
 They are:

 Afterschool program for East African youth with disabilities.
 Tutoring, sports, and nature-based field trips led by Cultural Navigators.
 Occupational Therapist supports student needs in afterschool program.